Alumni Engagement and Development Strategies for Departments.

 What should I do if I'd like to learn more about development and fundraising.
 Is training available?

 University Relations periodically offers faculty information sessions.
 Additional reading material is available as well.
-Contact Liz White for more information.
+Contact Stephanie Sawyer for more information.

 Additionally, consider serving on the Committee on Development and Fundraising, which serves as a point of interface between the Academic Senate and the Administration to promote faculty engagement in campus fundraising and development.